 Plants need water to survive, so you need to determine what type of irrigation you want—drip, overhead or a combination—and put together a kit.
 This can be expensive, so really consider how much space you need to cover and for what types of crops.

 Harvest tools depend on your crop selection.
 You will probably want a couple harvest knives.
 You might want a Quick Cut Greens Harvester from Farmer’s Friend if you plan to grow lots of greens.
 A potato plow perhaps.
 Some shears.
 You will also need harvest bins.
 These can be nice produce bins or covered totes.

 Crops need to be washed in a sanitary way and location, meaning tubs, clean tables, cleaning supplies, a dedicated shed and so on.
 You must cool them somehow, too, for longevity.
 A walk in cooler with something called a CoolBot is ideal, or you can simply use coolers with ice.
-Those two essential elements can easily be the most expensive part of the farm, but also the most important.
+Those two essential elements can easily be the most expensive part of any farm, organic or not, but also the most important.

 Don’t overlook the fact that you will need tents, tables and signs for farmers markets.
 You should also plan out packaging materials—clamshells, boxes, bags and so on.

 Depending on your context, the above list might cost you a few thousand or tens of thousands of dollars.
 Regardless, establish savings before moving ahead, and buy the essentials before buying any fancy tools.
 You can plant carrots without having a flame weeder, for example, but you cannot keep carrots without having a cooler.